 Now, am I on the right track with regard to synchronicity when I talk about that?

-That's an unusual way to get into a subject that I knew pretty thoroughly.
+That's an unusual way to get into a subject I thought I knew pretty thoroughly.

 That's great.

-Every time a very popular movie comes out, we see that there's a rash of lawsuits from young screenwriters around the world saying, wait a minute, wait a minute, I was writing a script about a young boy who's a victim of divorced parents who meets an extraterrestrial and then lo and behold I look up and the movie comes up
+So that every time a very popular movie comes out, we see that there is a rash of lawsuits from young screenwriters around the world saying, wait a minute, wait a minute, I was writing a script about a young boy who's a victim of divorced parents who meets an extraterrestrial.

-Obviously he overheard one of my conversations in a cafe in Los Angeles.
+Obviously, he overheard one of my conversations in a cafe in Los Angeles, right?

-Well, your listeners will probably have many examples of this in their own life, but a French writer named André Gide wrote years ago that what is most personal is universal.
+Well, your listeners will probably have many examples of this from their own life, but a French writer named André Gide wrote years ago that what is most personal is universal.

 That's happened to me throughout my own writing career.

-Last week I interviewed for example the man who wrote the screenplay for The China Syndrome
+So, well, last week, I interviewed, for example, the man who wrote the screenplay for The China Syndrome.

 Now, with regard to these things that might hit Earth, let me even suggest one other.